Skip to content

 1 / 1

-[Externally verified] The company reports that it is working with APIFED, a local NGO in Cameroon, on a five-year social action plan to support local communities and develop a framework to incorporate community concerns.
-Evidence is externally verified via quotes from the NGO.
+[Externally verified] The company reports that it is working with NGOs APIFED and APED on a five-year social action plan to support local communities and develop a framework to incorporate community concerns.
+Evidence is externally verified via quotes from the director at this NGO.

 • Y